Eclipta prostrata

+Description

-This plant has cylindrical, grayish roots.
-Solid, circular, purplish stems with white fine hairs 0.8m.
+This plant has fibrous cylindrical, grayish roots from a shallow taproot.
+Solid, circular, purplish stems with white fine hairs, and grows between 0.3 and 1.5 m in height.
 Leaves arranged in opposite pairs, hairy in two-sided, lanceolate, serrated 2–12.5 cm long, 5–35 mm wide.

-The solitary flower heads are 6–8 mm in diameter, with white florets.
-The bumpy achenes are compressed and narrowly winged.
+The solitary perfect flower heads are 6–8 mm in diameter, with white florets.
+The bumpy achenes are compressed and narrowly winged with the papus attached at the apex, as well as an inconspicuous tuft of small trichomes.